Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on screening operators

 \subsection{Central charge}

-The output of our article are elements $v_1,\ldots v_n\in \mathbb{C}^n$, the respective screening operators of the Heisenberg algebra $\mathcal{H}$, and their algebra relations.
-We also wish to fix an action of the Virasoro algebra at a certain central charge on $\mathcal{H}$.
-As discussed in \cite{FL17} it is usually desirable to choose the Virasoro structure in such a way, that it is compatible with the screening operators associated to the $v_1,\ldots,v_n$.
-This gives a unique solution of Virasoro structure and a characteristic central charge for the situation at hand, which we now compute: \begin{prop} For the Heisenberg algebra, there is a family of Virasoro structures parametrised by the choice of an element $Q\in \mathbb{C}^n$, called background charge \cite{FF06}.
-The compatibility condition means that
+A realization in the sense of our article provides a set of elements in a Euclidean vector space $a_1,\dots a_r\in \C^r$, the corresponding screening operators of the Heisenberg algebra $\mathcal{H}^r$, and their algebra relations.
+We now also wish to fix an action of the Virasoro algebra on $\mathcal{H}^r$.
+As discussed in \cite{FL17}, it is usually desirable to choose the Virasoro structure, where all conformal weights $h(a_i)=1$, which gives a unique choice for $Q$.
+This implies for local screenings that the screenings commute with the Virasoro algebra action, but for nonlocal screenings the implication is more subtle: Their action on the vacuum modules commutes with the Virasoro action, and in general we expect that suitable powers of nonlocal screenings commute with the Virasoro action, just like in the Felder complex \cite{Fel89}.
+Regardless, we now fix the Virasoro action such that $h(v_i)=1$ holds.